excalidraw/excalidraw-blog/content/blog/year-three/index.md

 https://twitter.com/aakansha1216/status/1502296876405891074

 [Tom Sherman](https://twitter.com/tomus_sherman) added element locking to the editor, allowing you to lock elements in place to prevent accidental modifications or deletions.

+It's hidden under the context menu because the only way to unlock elements at the moment is by right-clicking and unlocking them from the context menu again.
+Thus, we haven't put the lock button elsewhere in the UI so you don't lock elements unintentionally as you explore what each button does, and not knowing how to unlock them.

 https://twitter.com/excalidraw/status/1512104367213658122